Suicide Prevention Resources for Line Leaders

 • LISTEN to their concerns and remind them they aren’t alone

-Always trust your instincts and speak up if you notice a warrior is having a hard time.
-Not sure what to say?
-Try these tips for starting the conversation and connecting them with care.
-By offering support and reminding the service member they are not alone, they can get the help they need.
+Always speak up if you notice a service member struggling.
+By offering support and reminding the service member they are not alone, you can assist them with reaching the help they need.